AdityaSam05/Avataar_Assignment_H3/README.md

 # FastSAM_ObjectManipulator
-For the best experience, it's recommended to run the provided Jupyter notebook (__Avataar_Assignment_H3.ipynb__) in Google Colab.
+For the best experience, it's recommended to run the provided Jupyter notebook __(Avataar_Assignment_H3.ipynb)__ in Google Colab.
 This environment ensures seamless connectivity to the necessary libraries and resources, allowing for optimal performance during image processing tasks.
-By utilizing Colab, you can easily upload your own images, execute the code, and visualize the results without any installation hassles.
+You can easily upload your own images, execute the code, and visualize the results without any installation hassles.
 Additionally, I have included a selection of input images and their corresponding generated output images to illustrate the capabilities of the tool.

+The link to Colab notebook: https://colab.research.google.com/drive/1Bo9_O51OYjCrhlRQPa4TORpyaMXS5qVI?usp=sharing

 # Overview
 This Python script, named `image_segmentation.py` that utilizes the FastSAM model for image segmentation and the CLIP model for image embedding generation.
 It allows users to specify a scene and a text prompt for segmentation and subsequently adjust the position of the segmented object within the image.